skeeto/skeeto.github.com/_posts/2018-07-31-Prospecting-for-Hash-Functions.markdown

 }
 ```

-It's statistically indistinguishable from a random permutation of all
+~~It's statistically indistinguishable from a random permutation of all
-32-bit integers.
+32-bit integers.~~(*Update 2025*: Peter Schmidt-Nielsen has provided a
+second-order characteristic test that quickly identifies statistically
+significant biases in `triple32`.)

 ### Update, February 2020